 Brakeman reports 0 warnings.
 Am I safe?

 No. It just means Brakeman didn’t find any problems.
-There may be vulnerabilities Brakeman does not test for or did not discover.
+There are many vulnerabilities Brakeman cannot find.
 No security tool has 100% coverage.